Calculate and Interpret Currency Cross ...

-The balance of payments has a great impact on the movements of exchange rates and international trade.
+Balance of payments has a great impact on the movement of exchange rates and international trade.
 When a country is faced with trade deficits, it’s likely to experience a fall in its reserves and a depreciation of its currency.
 As a result, decisions made by consumers, firms, and governments affect the balance of payments.

 As consumers spend, aggregate demand increases.
 As we know, many countries have a higher marginal propensity to import.
 When aggregate demand for imports increases, exports fall.
 An increase in imports above the value of exports (imports > exports) affects the balance of payments.
-It should, all other things being equal, depreciate the domestic country’s currency.
+This should consequently, all other things being equal, depreciate the domestic country’s currency.

-Consumer spending is instrumental in keeping the economy afloat even in the course of a deflation.
-Stable economic growth scales down unemployment and government borrowing since the fiscal authorities collect more revenue under such economic conditions.
+Consumer spending is instrumental in keeping the economy afloat even in the course of deflation.
+Stable economic growth scales down unemployment and government borrowing.
+This is because fiscal authorities collect more revenue under such economic conditions.
 If consumer spending continues, the economy will most likely go back to an inflationary period.

-These are intervention measures taken by the government to reduce or increase a certain type of payment or receipts in the balance of payment (BOP).
+These are intervention measures governments take to reduce or increase a certain type of payment or receipts in the balance of payment (BOP).
 To improve a country’s BOP, the government may:

-A deficit in a country may compel a government to try to bring back the equilibrium of the BOP by restricting payments to other nations.
-Usually, this is done by adjusting exchange controls to equate the foreign balance of supply and demand.
+A deficit in a country may compel a government to try to restore the equilibrium of the BOP by restricting payments to other nations.
+Usually, governments do this by adjusting exchange controls to equate the foreign balance of supply and demand.
 The objectives of exchange control are:

-International companies and firms mainly provide developing countries with many advantages, such as improving the BOP.
-Investing in a country will assist the BOP’s condition.
-Also, investing leads to a flow of capital and results in the substitution of imports and/or the promotion of exported goods.
+International companies and firms provide developing countries with many advantages, such as improving the BOP.
+Their investment in a country secures the condition of the BOP.
+Also, these investments lead to a flow of capital.
+This, in the end, results in the substitution of imports and/or the promotion of exported goods.

 Question

-A country restricting payments to other nations is most likely an example of a (an):
+A country is restricting payments to other nations.
+This is most likely an example of a (an):

 - Consumer spending decision.